-An out-of-state executor must post a surety bond unless there is a co-executor who lives in Virginia.
+Executors must be “mentally competent” and at least at least 18 years old (Virginia's age of majority).
+An out-of-state executor must post a surety bond unless there is a co-executor who is a Virginia resident.
+Corporate executors must be similarly authorized to do business in Virginia. (§64.2-1426)

 After the testator dies, the will must be filed at the circuit court in the county where the decedent lived.

 Probate is the process of administering the decedent’s estate to the proper beneficiaries and heirs.
 After the testator dies, a probate judge determines whether or not the will is a valid legal document, and the testator's family and loved ones will have a chance to contest the will if it is ambiguous or poorly constructed during a court hearing.